ClementNerma/Rave/docs/books/hybrid.md

 As we saw, `await` is a great tool as it allows us to wait synchronously for a promise.
 But, it's unavailable when we are _outside_ an asynchronous function.

 In fact, the point of this keyword is not to make promises synchronous or to block the function's execution until the promise is either resolved or rejected ; it's simply a way to resolve a promise without all the `.then()` and `.catch()` stuff, but it **never** aims to block the execution of the program.
-That's why it only works in asynchronous functions: waiting for a promise in a function that is already asynchronous doesn't block the program, it only "blocks" the promise, which in all cases won't block the program itself.
+That's why it only works in asynchronous functions: waiting for a promise in a function that is already asynchronous doesn't block the program, it only 'blocks' the promise, which in all cases won't block the program itself.

 Still, there is cases when we explicitly want to block the program's execution while the promise is not resolved nor rejected.
 For example, let's consider we want to make a program that retrieves the ten last articles from a blog and displays them in the terminal.
 Getting the articles from the web is, of course, asynchronous.